-When communication has been established normal procedure is to change to a dedicated working channel to avoid saturation on FTNS working channel 71 and Channel 12 for Dundee.
-All communication should be short and precise to avoid confusion and include the name of the vessel/tug called.
-Crew should be aware of the limitations of DSC enabled VHF radios.
+When communication has been established normal procedure is to change to a dedicated working channel to avoid saturation on Port / VTS working channel.
+All communication should be short and precise to avoid confusionand include the name of the vessel/tug called.